-There is a constantly expanding range of farm applications by drones, including crop monitoring, spraying, soil and field analysis.
-Because drones are on demand and fly cheaply at lower altitudes, they can cover a large field and get highly detailed images of crops in a short amount of time.
+There is a constantly expanding range of farming applications for drones, including crop monitoring, spraying, and soil and field analysis.
+Because drones are on demand and fly cheaply at lower altitudes, they can cover a large field and get detailed images of crops in a short time.
 For the first time in generations, technological innovations are enabling farmers to make huge improvements in their performance.

-Drones built for agriculture have a flight time of up to 35-40 minutes and can cover more land in a single flight.
-Fixed-wing drones are best-suited for surveillance of large open spaces because they can spend much more time in the air.
-Quadcopter drones are GPS-guided; therefore, they are more precise and stable in the air.
+Drones built for agriculture have a flight time of 35-40 minutes.
+Fixed-wing drones are best suited for surveillance of large open spaces because they can spend much more time in the air.
+Quadcopter drones are guided by GPS, so they are more precise and stable in the air.
 Quadcopters can be set to keep their height constant at all times for precision, and you can even record the paths in a field to let the drone complete its flight autonomously.

 All around the world, various small and midsize precision agricultural solution providers are focused on developing and introducing drones that helps farmers enhance their utilization of resources.
 There are smart drones on the market with sensors for collision avoidance that use GPS for stabilization and carry NDVI and normal cameras.